BeCuriousS/ippg-toolbox/README.md

 ## How to use

+- Clone repository.
-Change directory to the repository root.
+- Change directory to the repository root.
 Install with:

 ```shell´´´
     pip install ippgtoolbox